-New Jersey Reckless Driving Attorney
+Reckless Driving Attorney in New Jersey

 In New Jersey, reckless driving is generally defined as driving with a partial or even total disregard for the safety of other drivers, bicyclists, pedestrians, or any people using the road.
 The penalties associated with reckless driving often depend on the number of your previous traffic offenses in addition to the extent of the damage caused in the present incident.
 In any case, however, a reckless driving charge can result in serious legal consequences.

 If you or someone you know has been charged with reckless driving in Freehold or Neptune NJ, it is important to have an experienced criminal defense attorney by your side to help you through the court process.
 Contact the committed New Jersey traffic violation attorneys of the Law Office of Jason A. Volet in Freehold or Neptune, today by calling 732-863-5050 to discuss your case.

 Legal Consequences of Reckless Driving NJ

 Depending on the number of offenses a person has on his or her record, a reckless driving conviction can result in various consequences.
 These legal penalties may include:

 - First offense – Fine between $50 and $200 and/or up to 60 days in jail.